-T-Mobile US, Inc. to Present a - GuruFocus.com
+T-Mobile US, Inc. to present a - GuruFocus.com

-Neville Ray, president of technology of T-Mobile US, Inc. (NASDAQ: TMUS), will present and provide a business update on Monday, November 14, 2022 at 12:25 p.m.
-Eastern Time (ET) at the NSR & BCG Innovation Conference.
+Peter Osvaldik, executive vice president & chief financial officer, and Neville Ray, president of technology of T-Mobile US, Inc. (NASDAQ: TMUS), will present and provide a business update on Wednesday, November 16, 2022 at 9:45 a.m.
+Central European Time (3:45 a.m.
+Eastern Time) at the Morgan Stanley European Technology, Media & Telecom Conference in Barcelona, Spain.

 A live webcast of the event will be available on the Company’s Investor Relations website at http%3A%2F%2Finvestor.t-mobile.com.
 An on-demand replay will be available shortly after the conclusion of the presentation.